-Anne-Marie's work will feature in a forthcoming solo exhibition at the new Foyle Project space, at the Sir John Soane's Museum, London in 2018.
-Her work has been regularly exhibited internationally at galleries and museums such as: FRAC Bretagne, (France), Exeter Phoenix Galley, Exeter, UK), Camberwell Space, University of the Arts London, Sogn og Fjordane Kunstmuseum (Norway), Palm Springs Art Museum, Kunstvereniging Diepenheim (The Netherlands), The Sir John Soane’s Museum (London), Apex Art (New York), Communication Space Školská 28, (Prague, Czech Republic), Sagacho bis (Tokyo), Galerie der Künstler (Munich), and Spacex Gallery (Exeter).
+Anne-Marie's work has been regularly exhibited internationally at galleries and museums such as: FRAC Bretagne, (France), Exeter Phoenix Galley, Exeter, UK), Camberwell Space, University of the Arts London, Sogn og Fjordane Kunstmuseum (Norway), Palm Springs Art Museum, Kunstvereniging Diepenheim (The Netherlands), The Sir John Soane’s Museum (London), Apex Art (New York), Communication Space Školská 28, (Prague, Czech Republic), Sagacho bis (Tokyo), Galerie der Künstler (Munich), and Spacex Gallery (Exeter).
 Publications that feature her work include The Drawing Book, edited by Tania Kovats (Black Dog Publishing, 2006).
 She received the Derek Hill Scholarship in Drawing at British School at Rome, 2012.
 She has done several residencies and collaborative projects in Soviet Union, Czech Republic, and Romania, including an International Artist in Residence award with the Centre for Contemporary Art Prague (2004-5).
 During the 1990's she one of a number of a group of artists responsible for the London based artist-run Cubitt Gallery.
 Anne-Marie still occasionally curates exhibitions and projects, most recently in Norway, with Lars Sture & Kjetil Berge for the Sogn og Fjordane Kunstmuseum in western Norway.
 She was educated at Middlesex University & the Royal College of Art and lives in London, where she is a Lecturer at Central Saint Martins, University of the Arts London.